duon97/SQL--Explore-Ecommerce-Dataset/README.md

 | 2	| 201702| 21489| 7360| 2060| 34.25| 9.59
 | 3	| 201703| 23549| 8782| 2977| 37.29| 12.64

-💡 The add-to-cart conversion rate has improved each month, indicating growing user engagement with products. <br> The purchase conversion rate is also on an upward trend, suggesting more effective conversion strategies over time. <br> Identify and analyze the strategies implemented in March that led to the highest conversion rates.
+💡 The add-to-cart conversion rate has improved each month, indicating growing user engagement with products.
+The purchase conversion rate is also on an upward trend, suggesting more effective conversion strategies over time.
+Identify and analyze the strategies implemented in March that led to the highest conversion rates.